UnlyEd/next-right-now/docs/reference/dependencies.md

 ---

-### GraphQL

-- [`graphql`](https://www.npmjs.com/package/graphql): Client for connecting to a GraphQL endpoint.
-- [`graphql-tag`](https://www.npmjs.com/package/graphql-tag): Helpful utilities for parsing GraphQL queries.
-  Useful to write plain-text GraphQL query using the `gql` tag, that can be validated by other tools, such as **JS GraphQL IntelliJ Plugin**.
-- [JS GraphQL IntelliJ Plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin): GraphQL language support for WebStorm, IntelliJ IDEA and other IDEs based on the IntelliJ Platform.
-  The plugin is available using WebStorm directly.
-To install it, open your IDE "Settings", "Plugins", "Marketplace" and search for "GraphQL".
-  But, it should be automatically made available by default. (through shared IDE config)

-The usage of both `gql` and the IntelliJ GraphQL plugin is awesome, it allows to write GraphQL queries (see [gql folder](./src/gql)) and have auto-completion and validation from WebStorm itself.

-To refresh the GraphQL spec, just run the `.graphqlconfig` file by opening it and run the stage you want to sync (usually staging).

----

-### I18n, i18next and Locize

-#### Language detection
-We rely on a few packages for I18n:
-- [`accept-language-parser`](https://www.npmjs.com/package/accept-language-parser): Parses the accept-language header from an HTTP request and produces an array of language objects sorted by quality.

-Together, those packages are used in [i18n.ts](src/utils/i18n.ts) and are used to resolve the languages/codes used/preferred by the end user.
-We do it manually instead of relying on another lib that would detect the language for us, because we need to be consistent with the language displayed to the end user, and need to provide the exact same value to GraphCMS and Locize.

-#### Translation
-We also rely on those packages to manage the translations:
-- [`i18next-locize-backend`](https://www.npmjs.com/package/i18next-locize-backend): This is an i18next backend to be used for locize service.
-It will load resources from locize server using xhr.
-  It will allow you to save missing keys containing both default value and context information **This backend is used when using the browser.**
-- [`i18next-node-locize-backend`](https://www.npmjs.com/package/i18next-node-locize-backend): This is a i18next backend to be used with node.js for the locize service.
-It's for the node.js server what the i18next-locize-backend is for the browser.
-  **This backend is used when using node (server).**
-- [`locize-editor`](https://www.npmjs.com/package/locize-editor): The locize-editor enables you to directly connect content from your website / application with your content on your localization project on locize.
-  Enabling the editor by querystring ?locize=true you can click any text content on your website to open it on the right side editor window
-  **This plugin is used when using the browser.**
-- [`locize-node-lastused`](https://www.npmjs.com/package/locize-node-lastused): This is an i18next plugin or standalone scriot to be used for locize service.
-It will update last used timestamps on reference keys from your locize project using xhr.
-It sets the last used date on your reference language's namespaces.
-  **This plugin is used when using node (server).**

-It was quite complicated to configure Next with Locize, mostly because of the universal way Next works, while Locize has dedicated packages depending on the runtime engine.

-> See [i18nextLocize.ts](./src/utils/i18nextLocize.ts) to see how it was all put together.
-> Also, we were inspired by [this SO question](https://stackoverflow.com/questions/55994799/how-to-integrate-next-i18next-nextjs-locize/58782594).

----

 ### isomorphic-unfetch

 > Can be used to either polyfill the whole app, or used as a `fetch` function. _(Stands for "isomorphic universal fetch")_